kdkasad/kdkasad/README.md

 ### Hi there! 👋

 I'm Kian.
-I'm a first-year Computer Science student at [Purdue University](https://github.com/Purdue).
+I'm a second-year Computer Science student at [Purdue University](https://github.com/Purdue).

 ### Looking around?
+ - Take a look at [my website](https://kasad.com) to find out more about me.
  - Check out my repositories to see some of my projects.
  - Projects which I've forked are under the [kdkasad-forks](https://github.com/kdkasad-forks) organization.
  - Small tools, scripts, and experimental projects that are low-quality are on my [personal Git server](https://git.kasad.com).
- - [My website](https://kasad.com) has some other small projects, too.

 ### Languages and tools